MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 1. In the resulting screen, select the `java-spring-webapp-groups` application.

-1. In the app's registration screen, select **Authentication** from the menu.
+1. On the app's registration page, select **Authentication** from the menu.

 1. In the **Redirect URIs** section, update the reply URLs to match the site URL of your Azure deployment - for example, `https://java-spring-webapp-groups.azurewebsites.net/login/oauth2/code/`.